With the correct address, we can tell you the zoning on the property.

 Yes we do.
 Click Here for more information.

 No, the Town does not pick up large items.
 You are allowed to set out one large item per week.
-Examples include a chair, couch, mattress, etc. Electronics should be brought to the Public Works facilty for recycling Monday through Friday 9AM to 2PM.
-Allied will pick up appliances with freon for an additional charge.
-Allied will also pick up large items.
-Please contact Allied to make arrangements for pick up at (219) 662-8600.
+Examples include a chair, couch, mattress, etc. Electronics should be brought to the Public Works facility for recycling Monday through Friday 9AM to 2PM.
+Republic Services will pick up appliances with freon for an additional charge.
+Republic Services will also pick up large items.
+Please contact Republic Services to make arrangements for pick up at (219) 662-8600.

 You may purchase additional blue 30 gallon recycle tote from the Clerk's Office for $50.00.
 Bins